 4. Fear of Failure: The pressure to meet unrealistic standards leads to anxiety and perfectionism.
 The fear of failure hinders them from taking risks, trying new things, and exploring their interests freely.

-5. Rebellion and Resentment: The kids may rebel by acting out or engaging in risky behaviour or having feelings of resentment towards their parents.
+5. Rebellion and Resentment: The kids may rebel by acting out or engaging in risky behavior or having feelings of resentment towards their parents.

 It's important to recognize that the effects of authoritarian parenting can vary from child to child and depend on various factors such as the child's temperament, resilience, and external support systems.